CausalMP/LLM-SocioPol/README.md

 ## Large-Scale Simulations

-The simulation now includes memory monitoring and batch processing capabilities for running large-scale experiments:
+The simulation includes memory monitoring and batch processing capabilities for running large-scale experiments:

 1. **Batch Processing**: Users are processed in batches to manage memory usage.
 For large simulations (e.g., 20,000 users), consider using a batch size of 500-1000.